 Autoimmune gastritis is more common in people with other autoimmune disorders, including Hashimoto's disease and type 1 diabetes.
 Autoimmune gastritis can also be associated with vitamin B-12 deficiency.

 Tests for H. pylori.
-Your doctor may recommend tests to determine whether you have the bacterium H. pylori.
+Your doctor may recommend tests — such as a stool test or breath test — to determine whether you have the bacterium H. pylori.
 Which type of test you undergo depends on your situation.
-H. pylori may be detected in a blood test, in a stool test or by a breath test.

 For the breath test, you drink a small glass of clear, tasteless liquid that contains radioactive carbon.
 H. pylori bacteria break down the test liquid in your stomach.
 Later, you blow into a bag, which is then sealed.
 If you're infected with H. pylori, your breath sample will contain the radioactive carbon.